-Current ideas of how one has a sense of one's community have evolved from a rich multidisciplinary ancestry situated in sociopolitical as well as theoretical domains.
-Much of the current literature makes reference to the conceptualisation by Tönnies (1887/1955) when he made his distinction between Gemeinschaft (sometimes thought of as the village or small town with strong kin and friendship linkages), and Gesselschaft (the impersonal city).
+Current ideas of sense of community have evolved from a rich multidisciplinary ancestry situated in socio-political as well as theoretical domains.
 Tönnies (1887/1955) expressed concern and dissatisfaction with changes in social structures.
 He argued that Gemeinschaft was being superseded by Gesellschaft.
 The supportive interdependence, mutual responsibility and common goals of village and town life were being lost to the highly differentiated and individualistic nature of larger scaled structures of Gesellschaft.
-Durkheim's later work (1964) continued to explore this erosion of cohesiveness and collective consciousness, particularly due to the formation of community around interests rather than locality.
-On the one hand rural sociologists wrote about the demise of the unconscious process of sense of community which was "...closely woven in to the fabric of tradition and morality as to be scarcely more noticeable than the air men breathe" (Nisbet, 1962, p.
-57), but others were critical of undue nostalgia for the village life, and turned to neighbourhoods as the new site for community (Warren, 1963).
-More recently, in urban design and new housing estates, New Urbanists are again focussing on the small scale.
+Durkheim's work (1964) continued to explore this erosion of cohesiveness and collective consciousness, particularly due to the formation of community around interests rather than locality.
+On the one hand rural sociologists wrote about the demise of the unconscious process of sense of community which was "...closely woven in to the fabric of tradition and morality as to be scarcely more noticeable than the air men breathe" (Nisbet, 1962, p 57), but others were critical of undue nostalgia for the village life, and turned to neighbourhoods as the new site for community (Warren, 1963).